MikeBeloborodov/discount-scraper-app-scripts/README.md

-Scripts to get promo and discounts info from various websites
+Scripts to get promo and discounts info from various websites.